ankitjss503251/my-app/README.md

-This is simple react app for practising  devops.
+This is simple react app for practising  devops(End To End).